Wild shake off Dallas 2-1 in shootout to gather just second win on long homestand

 If games were graded on effort and not goals, the Wild wouldn't be in these photo finishes.

 Despite outplaying the Avalanche on Wednesday, they dropped a 3-2 nailbiter that stung them in the standings.
 Before that, they faded 2-1 in a shootout to the Panthers on Monday to sit 3-7-1 over their last 11 games.
-During that span, the Wild were outscored 36-21 with just eight of their tallies coming when the action was at 5-on-5.
+During that span, the Wild were outscored 36-21, with just eight of their tallies coming during 5-on-5 action.

-Unlike the previous clash between these Central Division rivals last week when Dallas feasted on odd-man rushes that counted as one of those regulation losses (4-1), the Wild didn't feed as much into the Stars' transition.
+Unlike the previous clash between these division rivals last week when Dallas feasted on odd-man rushes that counted as one of those regulation losses (4-1), the Wild didn't feed as much into the Stars' transition.

-They also denied Dallas on four power plays and have killed off 18 consecutive shorthanded situations overall in a season-high six straight games, the penalty kill helping anchor the team while its offense struggles to produce.
+They also denied Dallas on four power plays and have killed off 18 consecutive shorthanded situations overall in a season-high six straight games.
+The unit has helped anchor the team while its offense struggles to produce.

 The Wild's power play received only two looks, including one late in the second period, and that resulted in some of the team's best pressure.

-Matt Boldy had a one-timer kept out by Oettinger and another deflection seconds later that strayed wide.
-Oettinger also gloved down a point shot from Alex Goligoski, who remained in the lineup in place of Calen Addison while the rookie was a healthy scratch for a second consecutive game.
+Boldy had a one-timer kept out by Oettinger and another deflection seconds later that strayed wide.
+Oettinger also gloved down a point shot from Alex Goligoski, who remained in the lineup in place of Calen Addison, a rookie who was a healthy scratch for a second consecutive game.

 When the Wild's second chance with the man advantage arrived in the third period after Colin Miller was called for hooking, they took advantage.